Health and Well Being

 Georgia Form 3300 - Proof of Eye, Ear, and Dental Exam

-(Obtain from your doctor or Glynn County Health Dept) - This form is required for all students entering school in PK or K, and for all new Frederica students entering at any other grade level who are from another state.
+(Obtain from your doctor, Glynn County Health Department, or our school nurse) - This form is required for all students entering school in PK or K, and for all new students from outside GA entering at any grade level.

 Prescription Medication Form